 We diverted from the driveway path and instead did some clearing on a small footpath that goes to our campsite.
 We plan to invite some folks over for a camp-out this summer.

 I found two other locations that could hold some tents and, while exploring, found new nooks and crannies that I had never even been to before!
 One area even led me to re-think a building site.
 So, further thoughts are ahead on that.
 I also found what may have been another old logging road on the north side of the property, traversing east-west across the slope.
 It seems to be perhaps used as a deer trail now, since there is a discernible path along its length among all of the growth.
-I also found a neat curved old growth stump with the springboard notch still clearly defined on its side (which is where the lumberjacks would insert a board to stand on so they could cut into the easier wood 8 feet or so off the ground).
+I also found a neat curved old growth stump with either a partial cut or a springboard notch still clearly defined on its side (which is where the lumberjacks would insert a board to stand on so they could cut into the easier wood 8 feet or so off the ground).
 I’d like to wind a walking path by that old growth stump someday.